ulbri1lp/test-site-1/_posts/2025-09-12-chocolate-chip-cookies.markdown

 5. Form golf-ball sized balls and place onto cookie sheet.

-6. Place cookie sheet into oven and bake for 20 mins or until golden brown.s
+6. Place cookie sheet into oven and bake for 20 mins or until golden brown.

 7. Enjoy!!!!!!!!